 Pauline studied painting at the Central School of Art and Design and did a postgrad, at the Slade.

 Gradually she became enmeshed in a kind of Photo Realism.
-A series of life events caused her to nosedive during recovery her work gained a robustness and spontaneity that had leached away.
+A series of life events caused her to nosedive, but during recovery her work gained a robustness and spontaneity that had leached away.
 In 1990 she then discovered her painting territory and lines of exploration, and shifted from egg tempera to oil.
-Pauline is now wanting to show this body of work.
+Pauline is now wanting to show this body of visionary art work.